Vjosa River, The Wild Heart of Europe

 Shala River, “the Albanian Thailand” between the Alps

 Shkodra, Valbona and Tirana are three destinations that are known as gateways to the Shala River.
-In each of these destinations, you’ll find a diverse selection of boat tours in the Valley, but Valbona also has a lot to offer on its own.
-Other highly recommended cities are the cities near the Albanian Alps, Shkodra, Bajram Curri and Valbona, or a little further south and Tirana.
+In each of these destinations, you’ll find a diverse selection of boat tours in the Valley, but Valbona also has a lot to offer.
+Other highly recommended cities near the Albanian Alp are, Shkodra, Bajram Curri, and Valbona> Going south further is Tirana.
 These cities have extraordinary views and many tourist attractions as you may have seen on television channels or tourist portals, tabloids or well-known guide books around the world…

 Shala River, “the Albanian Thailand” between the Alps Read More